 - Income Deprivation Affecting Older People Index (IDAOPI)

-The indices use Lower Super Output Areas (LSOA) rather than wards.
-These are small geographical units averaging 1,600 people and provide a more in-depth appreciation of variations in deprivation at a local level.
+The indices use Lower Super Output Areas (LSOA).
+These are small geographical units averaging 1,600 people and provide an in-depth appreciation of variations in deprivation at a local level.